Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/awesome-graphql/index.md

 ### PHP Examples

--   [Siler's GraphQL guide](https://siler.leocavalcante.com/graphql/) - A guide on how to build a PHP GraphQL endpoint.
+-   [Siler’s GraphQL guide](https://siler.leocavalcante.com/graphql/) - A guide on how to build a PHP GraphQL endpoint.
 -   [Laravel GraphQL](https://github.com/ardani/laravel-graphql) - A sample integrating GraphQL with Laravel
 -   [Adding a GraphQL API to your Symfony Flex application](https://symfony.fi/entry/adding-a-graphql-api-to-your-symfony-flex-app)